What is a Metro District?

 Colorado Revised Statute Title 32, also known as the Special District Act, was created to allow for the formation of districts to provide public services above and beyond what counties or municipalities may provide.
 The law defines ten services that metropolitan districts may provide to their residents and requires that each district provides at least two of the ten.

 Metropolitan districts are mainly funded through property taxes.
 Currently, there are approximately 1,850 special districts in Colorado with more forming each year as urban growth expands.
 For more information, please visit the Colorado Department of Local Affairs website here.

 The Stetson Ridge Metropolitan Districts are special districts that are much like a governmental entities.
 District No. 1 is responsible for all facets of the maintenance and operation of parks, trails, open space and recreational facilities.
 It levies property taxes that pay for capital improvements, maintenance and operations.

-A District manager, attorney, engineer and landscaper all work at the Board’s direction to make sure the District’s operations run smoothly.
+A District's manager, attorney, and landscaper all work at the Board’s direction to make sure that District operations run smoothly.